s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 ### **Handlers:**

-Handlers class sole responisbility is to do the actual work that the query needs as well as invoking a storage object to handle the saving of the database to memory, the Storage class is another abstraction layer for in memory saves within that layer there is a Block layer that handles the chunking of the memory writes/reads.  <br>
+Handlers class sole responisbility is to do the actual work that the query needs as well as invoking a storage object to handle the saving of the database to memory, the Storage class is another abstraction layer for disk storage within that layer there is a Block layer that handles the chunking of the memory writes/reads.  <br>
 All handlers are derived from a pure virtual base class, this allows us to achieve run time polymoriphsm which keeps our code clean, flexible, and less error prone.

 {% include image-gallery.html images="default_handler_cut.png" height="600" alt="default_handler" %}

 ### **ViewGenerator:**